Meloxicam: Veterinary use

-The most common side effects include gastrointestinal irritation (vomiting, diarrhea, and ulceration).

-In healthy dogs given meloxicam, no perioperative adverse effects on the cardiovascular system have been reported at recommended dosages.
+Depending on the animal species, each country or union of countries applies different guidelines or legal frameworks for the use of the drug, as well as different recorded side effects.
+The most common side effects in dogs include gastrointestinal irritation (vomiting, diarrhea, and ulceration).
+As far as the perioperative administration is concerned, in healthy dogs given meloxicam, no perioperative adverse effects on the cardiovascular system have been reported at recommended dosages.
 Perioperative administration of meloxicam to cats did not affect postoperative respiratory rate nor heart rate.